Vilnia: Sources

-Springs along its length contribute to its flow.
-A series of wells accessing the river's groundwaters, drilled in the early 20th century, remained a major supply of potable water in the city into the late 20th century.
+The springs along the Vilnia's length contribute to its flow.
+Locals refer to the river's starting source as the Holy Stream.
+A series of wells accessing the river's groundwaters, drilled in the early 20th century, remained a major source of potable water for the city into the late 20th century.

+Naming

 The name of the river derives from the Lithuanian language word vilnis ("a surge") or vilnyti ("to surge").
 Beneath it stands the Indo-European root wel-/wl- meaning "to roll", "to spin".
 Vilnelė, the diminutive form of the original hydronym Vilnia, came into popular use in Lithuanian and in Soviet times largely replaced the latter because of Polish language influence — Poles translated Lithuanian name of the river with such diminutive form (Wilenka).

+Fauna

+Within the river basin, approximately 30 living species of fish and birds have protected status.
 In an effort to restore the upstream migration of salmonids in the basin, a fish ladder was constructed on the Vilnia in 2000.